embedcard/DotNetOpenAuth/README.md

 DotNetOpenAuth
 ==============

-Last known version of DotNetOpenAuth that compiles for NET 4.0.
+Last known version of DotNetOpenAuth that compiles for NET 4.0 with extra fix for signing key validation